-When we talk about design – whether to critique it or perform it – we use terms for which people often have vague or conflicting definitions.
+When we discuss design, we often use terms that people ascribe vague or conflicting meanings to.
 One particular favourite stands out: simplicity.

 simplicity (noun): the quality or condition of being easy to understand or do.

 That is, a simple object is one that is easy for humans to use or understand.
-This means that simplicity is relative to people and their experiences, their culture, their context, their education, and their mental models.
+That means simplicity is relative to people and their experiences, their culture, their context, their education, and their mental models.

 The London Tube map is a striking example of a simple design: